Physics-50/Module-3/docs/weak1.md

 {: .mycap}
 **Figure 2** ---  Diffraction grating.
-A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance <em>d</em> between each (on the order of one slit per micron!).
+A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance <em>d</em> between each (on the order of one slit per micron).
 Each neighboring pair of slits can be thought of as a double slit.

-A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance $$d$$ between each (on the order of one slit per micron!).
+A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance $$d$$ between each (on the order of one slit per micron).
 Each neighboring pair of slits can be thought of as a double slit.
-Based on the pre-lab reading (you might want to look back to equation 1) what do you think will happen to the location of the interference maxima (antinodes) when the spacing between slits becomes very small?
+Based on the pre-lab reading (you might want to look back to Eq.
+1) what do you think will happen to the location of the interference maxima (antinodes) when the spacing between slits becomes very small?

 Slide the diffraction grating along the rail so it is very close to the screen; turn on the laser.
 You should see three or more dots on the screen.
 Slowly pull the grating away from the screen until the three dots take up most of the screen.
-Do not pull the grating back too far, as we want to be sure that the diffracted spots are hitting the screen and not flying across the room (we wish to mitigate the risk of a laser beam striking an eye of a fellow lab-mate!).
+Do not pull the grating back too far, as we want to be sure that the diffracted spots are hitting the screen and not flying across the room (we need to mitigate the risk of a laser beam striking an eye of a fellow lab-mate!).

 You need not take any quantitative measurements yet; simply note qualitative observations.

 When working with lasers make sure to **turn off your laser when inserting new components into the beam path**; it is hard to make sure that stray reflections don't momentarily hit someone in the eye while inserting pieces of glass or metal into a beam path.

 Your diffraction gratings have been labelled  "A", "B", "C", "D", "E" (in marker on the cardboard part of the diffraction gratings).
 You have two such sets of diffraction gratings with different slit spacing.
-This week we will only be working with the 500 line/mm spacing gratings.
+This week we will only be working with gratings with the 500 line/mm spacing.
 Position diffraction grating "A" between the laser and screen.

 You will use a ruler to measure the spacing $$x$$ between interference maxima, as well as the distance $$L$$ of the diffraction grating from the screen.
-In planning your experiment you will want to think about how to do this as accurately as possible.
+In planning your experiment think about how to do this as accurately as possible.
 What are the dominant sources of error?
 What can you do to minimize systematic error?
 Even when you've done your best to reduce systematic error, some will remain.
 What can you do to randomize the remaining systematic error?

 In week one, we will attempt to answer these questions.